succinctlabs/sail-riscv/TESTING.md

 This document contains information regarding the testing of the RISC-V Sail model.

+There are several goals for the testing effort of the RISC-V Sail model.
+First, we need a set of tests that get run during the CI (Continuous Improvement) cycle when merging PRs to the main branch.
+We will refer to these as Build Verification Tests (BVTs).
+These should cover basic instruction behavior.

+Second, we want to take Architectural Compatability Tests (ACTs) and run them against the Sail model.
+However, many of the ACTs are not self-checking and therefore cannot be used directly for validating the functionality of the model.
+But we can run the Sail model and cross-check with the Spike model using signature checks.

+Third,  for all of these test methods,  we want to be able to make coverage measurements of the Sail code.
+This will give us some objective insights into where we have coverage holes in our testing.

 ## Background

 For the longest time,  the set of tests used to validate changes to the